 The menu at Blue Water Grill includes a “you-name-it & grits” section, where you can pair cheddar grits and fried green tomatoes with your choice of fish, blackened shrimp, chicken or maybe even a crab cake or a steak if you ask nicely.
 Or, you can belly up to the bar from 4 – 7 p.m. (and all day Sunday) for happy hour specials like flatbread pizzas and fish tacos.

-Josh and Jess also prepare “heat & eat” pre-packaged meals for the homebound, single retirees, people with special dietary needs or simply those who want to eat controlled, health-conscious portions.
+As of this writing, they also offer “heat & eat” pre-packaged meals for the homebound, single retirees, people with special dietary needs or simply those who want to eat controlled, health-conscious portions.

 On our most recent visit, one of our Millsboro Foodie fans ordered an amazing lemon/garlic chicken dish.
 The portion was quite generous and resulted in a lemon chicken lunch the next day.
 I ordered the full rack of ribs.
 These are the larger St. Louis cut, and were perfectly done with a tasty, not-too-sweet sauce.
-Josh’s creativity in the kitchen is reflected on that specials board, and one of our favorites include the Sriracha-butter poached lobster tail with seaweed salad along with a ginger teriyaki rice cake.
+Creativity in the kitchen is reflected on that specials board, and one of our favorites include the Sriracha-butter poached lobster tail with seaweed salad along with a ginger teriyaki rice cake.
 Grilled scallions top it off.
-Truth be told, we did not expect this level of cooking in tiny Millsboro!
-Many of the dishes at Blue Water Grill would easily stand up to anything one could order in Rehoboth Beach.

-Take a look at the gallery for some images of the food.
+Take a look at the gallery for some images of the food – and I remind you that many of them might or might not be on the menu.
 Straight-ahead, informal, family friendly.
 True neighborhood eating.
-Listen to Josh & Jess on Sip & Bite with the Rehoboth Foodie.

 Treat yourself to a visit to Blue Water Grill at 226 Main St. in downtown Millsboro Happy hour is Mon-Sat 4-7 and all day Sunday.
 They are open Mon.-Sat. from 11:30-9 and Sundays from 11:30-8.
 Check out their dinner menu here.